repinel/repinel.github.io/blog/_posts/2011-03-05-configurando-a-webcam-isight-no-ubuntu.md

 ---
 layout:      post
 title:       Configurando a webcam iSight no Ubuntu
-summary: Configurando a *webcam* do MacBook no Ubuntu.
+description: Configurando a *webcam* do MacBook no Ubuntu.
 date:        2011-03-05 19:03
 categories:  linux mac
 ---

 Continuando o artigo [Instalando o Ubuntu Minimal no MacBook]({% post_url 2011-03-04-instalando-o-ubuntu-minimal-no-macbook %}), descreverei como configurar a *webcam* [iSight][isight] do MacBook no Ubuntu.